amirmc/mirage-www/tmpl/blog/mirage-entropy.md

 [bootstrap-code]: https://github.com/mirage/mirage-entropy/blob/863b48d4e33b43ca31c49c2e8caef4e367fab7b2/lib/entropy_xen.ml#L79

-## Parting words
+### Parting words

-While some of our techniques (in particular bootstrapping on ARM) need a little more exposure before we place our full confidence in them -- and users should probably avoid generating long-term private keys in unikernels running on bare Xen just yet -- the combination of boostrapping, continuous reseeding, and robust accumulation gives us a hopefully comprehensive solution to generating randomness in a unikernel environment.
+While some of our techniques (in particular bootstrapping on ARM) need a little more exposure before we place our full confidence in them — and users should probably avoid generating long-term private keys in unikernels running on bare Xen just yet — the combination of boostrapping, continuous reseeding, and robust accumulation gives us a hopefully comprehensive solution to generating randomness in a unikernel environment.

 We intend to re-evaluate the effectiveness of this design after getting some experience with how it works in the wild.
-To this end, we particularly appreciate the community feedback.

-You can reach us through our [mailing list][mirageos-devel-web], or hop onto `freenode` and join `#mirage`.
+To this end, we particularly appreciate the community feedback and you can reach us through our [mailing list][mirageos-devel-web], or hop onto `freenode` and join `#mirage`.

 [mirageos-devel-web]: http://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel